jupyterlab/jupytercon-jupyterlab-training/README.md

 jupyter labextension install @jupyter-widgets/jupyterlab-manager
 ```

-Test if it works by running `jplm --version`.
+Test if it works by running `jlpm --version`.